Do Go On - 345 - Dame Julie Andrews

 Dot org.

-So that is my report about Julie Andrews and one thing that I also read and I look I don't have that many sources on
+Julie Andrews and one thing that I um also read uh and I look I don't have that many sources on

-this but I thought it was quite cute is it apparently she travels with her own
+this but I thought it was quite cute is it apparently she travels with her own kettle

-I saw a TikTok about it.
+I saw her TikTok about it.

-No, I think that's true.
+Yeah, no, I think that's true.

 I just didn't really know what they did instead.